libero/reviewer/docs/configuration.md

 * `NEW_RELIC_CLIENT_LICENSE_KEY`: License key for browser agent.
 * `NEW_RELIC_CLIENT_APP_ID`: App ID for browser agent.

-## Authentication Service configuration

-These settings are used to configure the `continuum-auth` service

 ### Listening Port and Url
 * `AUTHENTICATION_PORT`: port number where configuration service will listen to
 * `AUTHENTICATION_URL`: public url for the authentication